TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 In this track, only "Zen" character, with the same [motion data](https://www.ice.ci.ritsumei.ac.jp/~ftgaic/Downloadfiles/Motion/ZEN/Motion.csv) as the motion data included in DareFightingICE will be used.

 The ranking rules are as follows:
 In each of the two leagues (in this order: Zen Standard, Zen Speedrunning), the AIs are ranked according to the number of winning rounds.
 If ties exit, their total remaining HPs will be used.
-Once the AIs are ranked in each league, league points are awarded to them according to their positions using **[the current (2010-) Formula-1 scoring system ](https://en.wikipedia.org/wiki/2010_Formula_One_season#Scoring_system)**.
+Once the AIs are ranked in each league, league points are awarded to them according to their positions using **[The 2018 Formula-1 scoring system ](https://en.wikipedia.org/wiki/2018_Formula_One_World_Championship#Scoring_system)**.
 The competition winner is finally decided by the sum of league points across all two leagues.

 ### Evaluation Environments: